 - 141. Risk of Inconsistent or Varying Adjudication: Class treatment is proper and this action should be maintained as a class action because the risks of separate actions by individual members of the Class would create a risk of: (a) inconsistent or varying adjudications with respect to individual Class members which would establish incompatible standards of conduct for Defendants as the parties opposing the Class; and/or (b) adjudications with respect to individual Class members would, as a practical matter, be dispositive of the interests of other Class members not party to the adjudication or would substantially impair or impede their ability to protect their interests. - 142.
-Action Generally Applicable to Classes as a Whole: Defendants, as the parties that may potentially oppose certification of the Class, have acted or refused to act on grounds generally applicable to them, thereby making appropriate final injunctive relief or corresponding declaratory relief with respect to them as a whole.
+Action Generally Applicable to Classes as a Whole: Defendants, as the parties that may potentially oppose certification of the Class, have acted or refused to act on grounds generally applicable to them, thereby making relief appropriate with respect to them as a whole.